getsentry/atlas/README.md

 - A synced employee directory
 - An automatically generated organization chart

+## API Keys

+You'll need two sets of credentials from Google:

+1. An API key with access to both the Maps JavaScript API and the Geocoding API
+2. An OAuth application configured

 ## Development

 **Make sure you disable Adblock as it seems to break Google Auth**